Anonymous-VSPO/VSPO/Misalignment Injection/Type2 processing/README.md

 This directory contains the pipeline for generating **Type 2 misaligned definitions**, where one axiom from a concept's full definition is intentionally omitted in the natural language description.

-## 💡 Purpose

-The generated data simulates real-world cases where ontology descriptions are **incomplete**, helping models learn to reason even with partially defined entities.

 ## 📁 Files Overview